plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 You can use a test site such as [this one](https://securityheaders.com) to check whether you have implemented the Permissions Policy correctly.

 Many sites using frameworks and content management systems don't even have the option to control this.
-Opting out of FLoC is not possible for these sites so Google needs to provide a more straightforward method.
+Opting out of FLoC is not possible for those sites so Google needs to provide a more straightforward method.

 Plausible Analytics has opted out of FLoC and visits to our site will not be included when Google determines a cohort to share with their partners for personalized advertising purposes.